SayantanRC/Migrate-files/troubleshooting.md

 If you want to flash another migrate zip file, clean the "backup" folder created in step 1.
 Extract another zip file as in step 2, go to TWRP and flash the already downloaded "twrp_extract.zip" file again.

-## precautions when making the migrate backup
+## Important points when making the migrate backup
-1. Delete cache.
+1. Users may want to delete cache.
 This reduces errors in making the zip.
 You can use an application that deletes cache... and you can individually delete cache in the applications that keep a lot of cache (e.g Facebook , chrome)